How Monitors or Trapping Works

 Inspection is like detective work; deductions of motive and opportunity.
 You know the termites come from the soil and work upwards.
 Once they get inside, all the timbers join up; studs to noggins to architraves to ceiling battens and roof trusses.

-You’ll be looking for termite ‘mud’ and listening as you tap around for that hollow sound where termites have eaten all but the paint on the surface.
+You’ll be looking for termite ‘mud’ and, as you tap around, listen for that hollow sound where termites have eaten all but the paint on the surface.
 These photos may help.

 The Termite Inspection Process

-Outside: Poke about in your garden moving the top layers of mulch and leaf litter.
-Look at plant stakes, fences, wooden steps, retaining walls, posts, wooden seats and you should tilt or lift plant pots (
+Poke about in your garden moving the top layers of mulch and leaf litter.
+Look at plant stakes, fences, wooden steps, retaining walls, posts, wooden seats and you should tilt or lift plant pots (the potting mix is high in wood fibre).
+Look for damper areas and relate them to the rooms closest to them so you can pay a little more attention to those rooms once you go inside…and the roof areas above them.

 The tunnels if any, will probably follow the mortar joint between the bricks, or if no bricks…straight up and in.
-If plants such as mondo grass, creepers or other ground covers are blocking your view, it is time to cut them back or get out the glyphosate (Zero, Roundup) and kill them —your house is at stake!
+If plants such as mondo grass, creepers or other ground covers are blocking your view, it is time to cut them back or get out the weedkiller —your house is at stake!

-Inside: Start at the front door and begin tapping the architraves and skirting boards.
-With a torch in one hand shining along the timbers, it is easier to detect uneven surfaces in an oblique light.
-Keep going right (or left) tapping or running your tapper/putter and your screwdriver along every
+Start at the front door and begin tapping the architraves and skirting boards.
+With a torch in one hand shine it along with the timbers.
+It is easier to detect uneven surfaces in oblique light.
+Keep going right (or left) tapping or running your tapper/putter and your screwdriver along with every moulding you pass until you are back at the front door.
+This is where you beat the professionals because you will shift the sofa, the beds and you will look in the built-in wardrobes and the linen press –won’t you?

-The Roof: If you haven’t found termites by now, you may feel it a waste of time and energy to go up
+If you haven’t found termites by now, you may feel it a waste of time and energy to go up in the roof.
+Why bother?

 Now you have the knowledge you need to defend your home.